Mar 26, 2026

 def triton_flash_attention(q, k, v): batch, heads, seq_len, head_dim = q.shape BLOCK_M, BLOCK_N = 64, 64 out = torch.empty_like(q) grid = (batch, heads, triton.cdiv(seq_len, BLOCK_M)) flash_attention_kernel[grid]( q, k, v, out, q.stride(0), q.stride(1), q.stride(2), q.stride(3), k.stride(0), k.stride(1), k.stride(2), k.stride(3), v.stride(0), v.stride(1), v.stride(2), v.stride(3), out.stride(0), out.stride(1), out.stride(2), out.stride(3), heads, seq_len, head_dim, BLOCK_M=BLOCK_M, BLOCK_N=BLOCK_N, ) return out

-Speed: With compute cores no longer waiting for HBM transfers, the kernel runs 2–4× faster wall-clock time.
+Speed: With compute cores no longer waiting for HBM round trips, the kernel runs 2-4x faster wall-clock time on the same hardware.
+The computation hasn't changed.
+The data movement has.

-Modern PyTorch includes torch.nn.functional.scaled_dot_product_attention, which automatically dispatches to an optimized Flash Attention kernel under the hood.
-But now you know exactly what it's doing.
+Modern PyTorch exposes this directly via torch.nn.functional.scaled_dot_product_attention, which automatically dispatches to an optimized Flash Attention kernel.
+But now you know exactly what it's doing and why.

-• FP8 tensor core support - halving memory bandwidth for compatible workloads
+• Using FP8 tensor cores, halving memory bandwidth for compatible workloads

 Each version pushes closer to the theoretical hardware limit.
 The algorithm hasn't changed - it's still tiling with online softmax.
 What changes is how precisely the implementation matches the GPU's physical capabilities.